top of page

 5) Nutmeg

-Nutmeg is native to the Moluccas, also known as the Spice Islands, and it became important as an expensive commercial spice around 1600, with documented efforts to control supply and pricing.
+Nutmeg is native to the Moluccas, also known as the Spice Islands.
+It became important as an expensive commercial spice around 1600, with documented efforts to control supply and pricing.

 Money coaching prompt: Use nutmeg as a symbol of protecting your “supply chain.”
-That means reducing financial leaks.
 Identify the top two spending categories that quietly drain your month and set a firm cap for the next 30 days.

 6) Allspice

-Allspice is native to the West Indies and Central America and was named for its flavor, which resembles a blend of cloves, cinnamon, and nutmeg.
+Allspice is native to the West Indies and Central America.
+It was named for its flavor, which resembles a blend of cloves, cinnamon, and nutmeg.

-Money coaching prompt: Allspice is a useful metaphor for balance.
+Money coaching prompt: Allspice serves as a useful metaphor for balance.
 Set one goal in each of these areas: spending, saving, and earning.
 Keep them small enough that you can actually repeat them weekly.

 7) Alfalfa

-Alfalfa is widely grown for hay and pasture and is valued for productivity and for improving soil as a cover crop and green manure.
+Alfalfa is widely grown for hay and pasture.
+It is valued for productivity and for improving soil as a cover crop and green manure.

 Money coaching prompt: Let alfalfa represent steady provision.
 Pick one “soil improvement” habit for your finances, such as a weekly meal plan to reduce takeout, and track the dollars saved each week.

-Irish moss contains carrageenan, which can be extracted by boiling and is used as an emulsifying or suspending agent in various products; Britannica also notes it has been prepared traditionally by boiling with milk and sugar or honey and served as a drink in many places.
+Irish moss contains carrageenan, which can be extracted by boiling.
+It is used as an emulsifying or suspending agent in various products.
+Britannica also notes it has been traditionally prepared by boiling with milk and sugar or honey and served as a drink in many places.

 Two gold pouches of Angel Brand Wildcrafted Irish Moss are displayed.
 Front shows sea moss image; back has gel recipe and nutritional info.
 Financial nourishment herb.